Classification of personality disorders: Trait and pattern qualifiers

+History

 ICD-10

-The specific personality disorders are: paranoid, schizoid, dissocial, emotionally unstable (borderline type and impulsive type), histrionic, anankastic, anxious (avoidant) and dependent.
-This category also includes Other specific personality disorders (includes PDs characterized as eccentric, haltlose, immature, narcissistic, passive–aggressive, or psychoneurotic), as well as Personality disorder, unspecified (includes "character neurosis" and "pathological personality").
-In addition to specific PDs, there are also the following categories:
+In the ICD-10, personality disorders were grouped as specific or mixed and other.
+The former grouping includes the following categories: paranoid, schizoid, dissocial, emotionally unstable (borderline type and impulsive type), histrionic, anankastic, anxious (avoidant) and dependent.
+Moreover, this group contains other specific personality disorders, which includes PDs characterized as eccentric, haltlose, immature, narcissistic, passive–aggressive, or psychoneurotic; additionally, it contains personality disorder, unspecified, which includes "character neurosis" and "pathological personality".